Disodium inosinate

 Disodium inosinate (E631) is the disodium salt of inosinic acid with the chemical formula C_{10}H_{11}N_{4}Na_{2}O_{8}P. It is used as a food additive and often found in instant noodles, potato chips, and a variety of other snacks.

 Commercial disodium inosinate may either be obtained from bacterial fermentation of sugars or prepared from animal products.
-The Vegetarian Society reports that production from meat or fish is more widespread, but the Vegetarian Resource Group reports that all three "leading manufacturers" claim to use fermentation.
+The Vegetarian Society reports that production from meat or fish is more widespread, but the Vegetarian Resource Group reports that all three "leading manufacturers" say that they use fermentation.

 Use as a food additive

 Disodium inosinate is used as a flavor enhancer, in synergy with monosodium glutamate (MSG) to provide the umami taste.
 It is often added to foods in conjunction with disodium guanylate; the combination is known as disodium 5′-ribonucleotides.

 As a relatively expensive product, disodium inosinate is usually not used independently of glutamic acid; if disodium inosinate is present in a list of ingredients, but MSG does not appear to be, it is possible that glutamic acid is provided as part of another ingredient or is naturally occurring in another ingredient like tomatoes, Parmesan cheese, or yeast extract.